sarah-jensen/README-generator/Develop/README.md

   After following Installation instructions and running the application, the README file will be automatically added to the `Develop` directory.
 You may copy and paste the file to the repo for your project.
 Be aware that each time the application is run, the previously generated `README.md` will be overwritten.

   ## License
-  This project is open source and available under the [MIT License](./LICENSE)
+  This project is open source and available under the [MIT](./LICENSE)

   ## Credits
   * Starter code cloned from [coding-bootcamp-repository](https://github.com/coding-boot-camp/potential-enigma).